 Southern Utah is known for its incredible parks and hiking trails.
 From popular destinations like Zion or Capitol Reef National Park to lesser-known but equally stunning options like Snow Canyon or Coral Pink Sand Dunes State Park, there’s no shortage of places to explore.

 But on a visit to the area, you might just find yourself looking to take a break from all that hiking.
-Luckily, there are plenty of scenic drives that are perfect for taking a load off of your feet and seeing even more of the region’s unique beauty.
+Luckily, there are plenty of scenic drives that are perfect for taking a load off your feet and seeing even more of the region’s unique beauty.
 Whether you’re looking for an evening drive or a full day’s adventure, keep reading to learn about a few of the region’s best scenic drives.

 Zion Park Scenic Byway